 Appropriately Uses Anti-Psychotic Medication

-This statistic is an indication of the percentage of long-term patients receiving antipsychotic drugs.
-While antipsychotic medications serve an important medical purpose, it is important to make sure these medications are being used only where medically required.
-In limited situations, excessive reliance on these medications may mean that a facility is using these medications to subdue residents.
+This statistic is an indication of the percentage of long-term residents taking antipsychotic medications.
+While antipsychotic medications play an important role in caring for many residents, it is important to ensure these drugs are being used appropriately.
+In limited cases, increased usage of these drugs may indicate that a facility is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This metric measures the percentage of long-term stay residents that were administered antianxiety medication.
-These drugs are given to residents suffering from depression and anxiety.
+This indicates the percentage of residents prescribed antianxiety drugs.
+These medications are given to patients suffering from depression and anxiety.

 Managing Depression Among Residents